-In this course we are going to look at advanced
+In this course we are going to look at NLP (natural language processing)

 Previously, you learned about some of the basics, like how many NLP problems are just regular machine learning